 Avg: 2.5 from 15 votes

-|Type:||Trad, 115 ft, 2 pitches|
+|Type:||Trad, 115 ft (35 m), 2 pitches|

 |FA:||8/24/14 Amy Colburn, Tom Bowker - 2nd pitch Amy Colburn and Mark Sprague Aug 13/2015|

-|Page Views:||1,332 total · 23/month|
+|Page Views:||2,075 total · 24/month|

-|Shared By:||amy colburn on Sep 6, 2014|
+|Shared By:||Amy Colburn on Sep 6, 2014|

-|Admins:||J Beta, M Sprague, lee hansche, Jeffrey LeCours, Jonathan Steitzer, Robert Hall|
+|Admins:||Jay Knower, M Sprague, Lee Hansche, Jeffrey LeCours, Jonathan Steitzer, Robert Hall|

-The prominent chimney on the Beanstalk wall.
-The chimney was formed by a vein of weaker blocky rock, basalt, I think, which forms the back of the chimney.
-Climb the chimney until you can see through the 'box' to the upper section.
+**(retained for historical purposes, description previous to October 2020: Climb the chimney until you can see through the 'box' to the upper section.
 You may want to pass the rack through ahead of you so you don't get jammed!
-Squeeze through the box and continue to the top via more chimney, crack, and some bear hugging moves on the final block.
+Squeeze through the box and continue to the top via more chimney, crack, and some bear hugging moves on the final block.)